 Event-driven architecture is a software architecture and model for application design.
 An event-driven system is designed to capture, communicate, and process events between decoupled services.
 This means that systems can remain asynchronous while still sharing information and accomplishing tasks.

-Many modern application designs are event-driven.
+Many modern application designs are event-driven, such as customer engagement frameworks that must utilize customer data in real time.
 Event-driven apps can be created in any programming language because event-driven is a programming approach, not a language.
 Event-driven architecture enables minimal coupling, which makes it a good option for modern, distributed application architectures.

-An event-driven architecture is loosely coupled because event producers don’t know which event consumers are listening for an event, and the event doesn’t know what the consequences are of its occurrence.
+An EDA is loosely coupled because event producers don’t know which event consumers are listening for an event, and the event doesn’t know what the consequences are of its occurrence.

-Event-driven architecture is made up of event producers and event consumers.
+Event-driven architecture is made up of event producers (publishers) and event consumers (subscribers).
 An event producer detects or senses an event and represents the event as a message.
-It does not know the consumer of the event, or the outcome of an event.
+Because of decoupling, it does not know the consumer of the event, or the outcome of an event.

-After an event has been detected, it is transmitted from the event producer to the event consumers through event channels, where an event processing platform processes the event asynchronously.
+After an event has been detected, it is transmitted from the event producer to the event consumers through event channels, where an event processing platform processes the event in an asynchronous way.
 Event consumers need to be informed when an event has occurred.
 They might process the event or may only be impacted by it.